joseguzman1337/Momentum-Apps/README.md

 1. Select **"Start Scan"** from the main menu
 2. Hold your NFC card/tag to the Flipper Zero
-3. The password will be automatically typed via USB HID
+3. The password will be automatically typed via USB HID or BLE HID (depending on your selected mode)
 4. Press Back to stop scanning

+**Note**: If using BLE mode, make sure to pair/connect your device to the Flipper Zero first.
+The device will appear as "Control <Flipper Name>" in your Bluetooth settings.

 ### Selecting a Specific Card